iammordaty/musly-php/README.md

 # iammordaty/musly-php

-musly-php is simple PHP wrapper around the `musly` commandline tool.
+musly-php is a simple PHP wrapper around the `musly` command-line tool.

 > Musly is a fast and high-quality audio music similarity library written in C/C++.
 >